dagross/capstone/readme.md

 ### Problem Statement
-"In the past few years, there has been a significant increase in the creation of fake accounts with artificially generated images on the Facebook.
+In the past few years, there has been a significant increase in the creation of fake accounts with artificially generated images on the Facebook.
 The company would like to find a way to solve this problem without employee participation, since such an approach is costly and ineffective.
 As a data scientist working for Meta, I have been tasked to solve this issue by building a classifying model that could detect fake images.
 As an input, the model should get an image containing a user's face and predict whether it is real or not.
 Project success will be evaluated using the resulting accuracy.
 The resulting score should be as high as possible, but not lower than the baseline 53 percent for accuracy for a given dataset.
-Despite the fact that the dataset contains different levels of fake quality images, for the purposes of this project we will use binary classification, since there is no need for the company to predict how complicated for the model was to generate predicting result."
+Despite the fact that the dataset contains different levels of fake quality images, for the purposes of this project we will use binary classification, since there is no need for the company to predict how complicated for the model was to generate predicting result.

 ## Brief Summary of Analysis and Interpretations